Great Comet of 1402: Orbit

-John Russell Hind calculated in 1877 an approximate orbit based on the descriptions, with a perihelion distance of 0.38 AU, while the closest approach to Earth was on February 20 at a distance of 0.71 AU.
-However, Olof Hiorter suggested in 1746 that the Great Comet of 1402 was a previous apparition of the Great Comet of 1744 based on the appearance of the comet and roughly similar orbits, and that the comets of 1058 and 715 were also previous apparitions of the comet.
-Heinrich Wilhelm Matthias Olbers and Johann Holetschek agreed with this claim.
+John Russell Hind calculated in 1877 an approximate orbit based on the descriptions, with a perihelion distance of 0.38 AU, while the closest approach to Earth was on 20 February at a distance of 0.71 AU.
+However, Olof Hiorter suggested in 1746 that the Great Comet of 1402 was a previous apparition of the Great Comet of 1744 based on the appearance of the comet and roughly similar orbits and that the comets of 1058 and 715 were also previous apparitions of the comet.
+Heinrich Wilhelm Matthias Olbers and Johann Holetschek agreed with the claim.

-Maik Meyer and Gary Kronk calculated an orbit based on the observations of the Great Comet 1744 without limitations in the values that indicates an eccentricity of 0.995580 and an orbital period of 354 years, while a parabolic orbit has larger residuals.
-Excluding the daylight observations the orbital period is calculated to be about 480 years, indicating the comet has an orbital period of a few hundrends years.
-Based on the unrestricited orbit and including planet perturbations, Meyer and Kronk found a previous perihelion at about 1405.
+Maik Meyer and Gary Kronk calculated an orbit based on the observations of the Great Comet of 1744 without limitations in the values that indicates an eccentricity of 0.995580 and an orbital period of 354 years, while a parabolic orbit has larger residuals.
+Excluding the daylight observations, the orbital period is calculated to be about 480 years, indicating the comet has an orbital period of a few hundrend years.
+Based on the unrestricited orbit and including planet perturbations, Meyer and Kronk found a previous perihelion for about 1405.

-Meyer and Kronk integrated the orbit backwards for an apparition in 1402 and compared the results with the chronicle reports of the Great Comet of 1402, finding that the reports about the location and the appearance of the comet were in agreement with an estimated perihelion on 25 March.
-They also searched for older apparitions and based on the backwards calculated orbits the found candidate comets in 1032, 676, and 336 AD.
-The next previous apparition would be in the middle of 44 BC, around the time Caesar's Comet was visible.
-However they noted that the observation reports were contradicting and considered the identification with the Great Comet of 1744 as unlikely.
+Meyer and Kronk integrated the orbit backwards for an apparition in 1402 and compared the results with the chronicle reports of the Great Comet of 1405.
+They found that the reports about the location and the appearance of the comet agreed, with an estimated perihelion on 25 March.
+They also searched for older apparitions and, based on the backwards calculated orbits, found candidate comets in 1032, 676 and 336 AD.
+The next previous apparition would be in the middle of 44 BC, around the time that Caesar's Comet was visible.
+However, they noted that the observation reports contradict and considered the identification with the Great Comet of 1744 as unlikely.